antarctica/add-scripts/README.md

 - sets the edition to the upcoming release
 - sets the `revisionOf` related record to the source record
 - save cloned records as files
-- save a MarkDown formatted table to act as a reference within the relevant release issue
+- save a MarkDown formatted *table 1* to act as a reference within the relevant release issue

 ### Set resource IDs